omrijsharon/NetworkModule/README.md

 4th layer - output: 4 nodes, with a Identity activation function

 notice that Identity() is a linear activation function.
-It is exacly like not puting any activation function, yet it is necessary that each layer which is not the 1st layer will have an activation function in pytorch sequential.
+It is exacly like not putting any activation function, yet it is necessary that each layer which is not the 1st layer will have an activation function in pytorch sequential.
 In other words, when no activation function is needed, use functional.Identity().

-Also notice that the length of the activation_func list is always smaller by 1 than the layers' list, because the 1st layer never gets an activation function.
+Also notice that the length of the activation_func list is always smaller by 1 than the layers' list length , because the 1st layer never gets an activation function.